Senior Assisted Living Group Home Subsidy

 - Completed application

 - Proof of income and medical expenses for the previous three months.
 Proof of income includes bank statements, Social Security Administration or pension award letters, rental, loan, alimony or other income, etc. Proof of ongoing medical expenses includes receipts for insurance coverage, prescription drugs, incontinence supplies, doctor visits, and other co-pays showing a client’s out-of-pocket costs.

 - Group homes must fill out the program’s enrollment form with identifying information, and provide current copies of State and County assisted living licenses; the most recent State inspection report showing that the home is not in violation of State regulations; a standard, blank resident agreement used by the group home as a contract with its residents; and a resume or other statement of the assisted living manager’s qualifications.

 Ages 62 years and older

-Income and Assets (as of January 2012.
+Income and Assets (As of July 2015.
 These may change periodically):

 Health Status: must require 24 hour supervision as documented by a nurse from the Department of Health and Human Services.
 This assessment is provided on-site at no cost to the client.

 Must be licensed by the State and County as conforming with all applicable laws and regulations.

 There is no fee for a client or group home to participate in the program.
 However, group homes must agree to limit monthly fees based on each client’s level of care.